Stagecraft: Europe

 Stagecraft during the Victorian era in England developed rapidly with the emergence of the West End.
 Prompted by and influx of urbanites in the greater London area, Parliament was forced to do away with previous licensing laws and allowed all theaters to perform straight plays in 1843.
 Electric lighting and hydraulics were introduced to draw large audiences to see on-stage storms, explosions, and miraculous transformations.
 Technologies developed during the latter part of the 19th-century paved the way for the development of special effects to be used in film.

 Lighting continued to develop.
 In England, a form lamp using a blowpipe to heat lime to incandescence was developed, for navigation purposes – it was soon adapted to theatrical performances and the limelight became a widespread form of artificial light for theaters.
 To control the focus of the light, a Fresnel lens was used.

-Originally intended to replace large, convex lenses in lighthouses, Dr. Fresnel sectioned out the convex lens in a series of circles, like tree-rings, and keeping the angle of the specific section, moved the section much closer to the flat side of the convex lens.

 After candles, came gas lighting, using pipes with small openings which were lit before every performance, and could be dimmed by controlling the flow of gas, so long as the flame never went out.
 With the turn of the 20th century, many theater companies making the transition from gas to electricity would install the new system right next to the old one, resulting in many explosions and fires due to the electricity igniting the gas lines.

 Modern theatrical lighting is electrically-based.
 Many lamps and lighting instruments are in use today, and the field is rapidly becoming one of the most diverse and complex in the industry.

 Sub-disciplines

+A wide range of disciplines are included in stagecraft, all of which are crucial to creating compelling and immersive theatrical productions.
+Stagecraft is the foundation of any theatrical play, impacting the audience's experience, from the skilled application of lighting to the elaborate creation of scenery and costumes.
+Stagecraft promotes flawless performance execution and amplifies the emotional impact of storytelling by coordinating the interaction of visual and aural elements.
+Stagecraft is essential to producing captivating and unforgettable theatrical moments, whether it is through the creative application of makeup and wigs, the inventive use of mechanical scenery, or the well-planned fusion of sound and visual effects.
+Stagecraft brings dramatic dreams to life by a fusion of artistic innovation and technical mastery, making a profound impact on audiences all over the world.

 Stagecraft comprises many disciplines, typically divided into a number of main disciplines: